antfu-collective/importx/README.md

 There are so many ways to do that, each with its own trade-offs and limitations.
 This library aims to provide a simple, unified API for importing TypeScript modules, providing an easy-to-use API, and making it easy to switch between different loaders.

 By default, it also provides [a smart "auto" mode that decides the best loader based on the environment](#auto), trying to ease out their limitations and provide the best experience.

-The goal is for this library to swallow the complexity of the underlying implementations, where you can just focus on the feature set you need.
+**The goal is for this library to swallow the complexity of the underlying implementations, where you can just focus on the feature set you need**.
 This library will keep up-to-date with the latest loaders and the runtime environment.

 ## Usage